Ask Experts Questions for FREE Help!

 Without knowing your complete pc-dsl-hub setup, it is difficult to troubleshoot your network.

-I recommend geting a router with at least 4 ports if you can afford it.
+I recommend getting a router with at least 4 ports if you can afford it.
 The problem lies in your hub, which is not very good for sharing the internet connection on a network without first using a router, a bridge, or a switch, because it can't assigned number from your DHCP, that a router can.
 A hub is not very "smart" by itself, unless you are getting a hub called "intelligent hub".
 All a hub does is relay signals from a router, bridge, or switch.
 A hub does not enable dedicated line like switch, does not reduce traffic like a bridge, and certainly does not and can not store and remember "routing numbers" like a router.

 That is why I recommend a router which will automatically, through your DHCP, assigned the proper private IP addresses of 198.168.0.1, 198.168.0.2, and so on.
 The best router brand is LINKSYS or NETGEAR.